 “Google could well elect the next president with dire implications for our democracy.
 This should be a real concern to all but the most politically partisan.
 Those at the top set the tone.
 It will require a Herculean effort by the chief executive and senior management to change the political bias now programmed into the company’s culture.”

 “It is not possible for an individual employee or groups of employees to manipulate our search results,” Pichai claimed.

 “I disagree,” Smith retorted.
 “I think humans can manipulate the process.
 It is a human process at its base.”
-He continued to ask the CEO several times what the company planned to do to reverse the political bias, but Pichai evaded direct answers while continuing to deny bias.We value your comments!
-Please weigh in on our comment section below.
+He continued to ask the CEO several times what the company planned to do to reverse the political bias, but Pichai evaded direct answers while continuing to deny bias.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com